Laura M. Jiménez

 Dr. Laura M. Jiménez has always been intrigued by the ways elements such as purpose, person, text, and context, of any given reading event interact to influence reading comprehension and meaning making in the classroom.
 Studying both literature and literacy with a social justice lens means she focuses on the ways teachers think about and understand not only the systems of inequity and privilege at play in education, but their own roles within those systems, as well as the texts and the ways those texts are used in the classroom.

 Dr. Jiménez’s dissertation was a study motivated by questions around the ease of graphic novel reading.
 The findings have been published in the scholarly journals such as Journal of Literacy Research, and Journal of Adolescent & Adult Literacy.
 She teaches children’s literature courses within a literacy program and so her scholarship spans both literature and literacy.

-Her scholarship appears in The Reading Teacher, Journal of Lesbian Studies, Teaching and Teacher Education, and.
+Her scholarship appears in the Reading Teacher, Journal of Lesbian Studies, and Teaching and Teacher Education.
 Her graphic novel reviews can be found on her blog, Booktoss.